How to Keep Your eCommerce Business Growing in Today’s Economy

 And if you’re not sure what it is that would make a customer loyal to you, create surveys and polls and find out what they love (and maybe don’t love) about your store.

-3. Diversify Your Products
+3. Diversify your products

 Product diversification is a solid eCommerce growth tactic because it can help to plug the gaps and sustain cash flow when certain products aren’t selling.
+And it does happen: one day — unexpectedly — the demand for your biggest-selling product drops.
+Then what?

 The more products you sell, the more you safeguard yourself against an economic disruption that could cause sales to plummet when a particular product suddenly stops being popular/needed.